-We have incurred significant net losses in each fiscal year since our inception in 1998, including net losses of approximately \$59.2 million and \$47.8 million during our fiscal years ended March 31, 2023 and 2022, respectively, and approximately \$13.5 million during the six months ended September 30, 2023.
+We have incurred significant net losses in each fiscal year since our inception in 1998, including net losses of approximately \$59.2 million and \$47.8 million during our fiscal years ended March 31, 2023 and 2022, respectively, and approximately \$19.8 million during the nine months ended December 31, 2023.
 At March 31, 2023, we had an accumulated deficit of approximately \$326.9 million and our auditors have included a qualification to their opinion on our Financial Statements at March 31, 2023 as a result of the uncertainty of our ability to continue as a going concern.
-Our accumulated deficit increased to approximately \$340.3 million at September 30, 2023.
+Our accumulated deficit increased to approximately \$346.7 million at December 31, 2023.
 We do not know whether or when we will become profitable.
 Substantially all of our operating losses have resulted from costs incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
 We expect to incur increasing levels of operating losses over the next several years and for the foreseeable future.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' equity and working capital.
-We expect our research and development expense to significantly increase in connection with planned nonclinical and clinical studies, and out-sourced manufacturing, of our product candidates.
+We expect our research and development expense and pre-commercialization expense to significantly increase in connection with planned nonclinical and clinical studies, and outsourced manufacturing, of our product candidates and pre-commercialization activities.
 As a public company, we incur additional costs associated with operating as a public company.
 As a result, we expect to continue to incur significant and increasing operating losses for the foreseeable future.
 Because of the numerous risks and uncertainties associated with developing pharmaceutical products, we are unable to predict the extent of any future losses or when we will become profitable, if at all.
-Even if we do become profitable, we may not be able to sustain or increase our profitability on a quarterly or annual basis.
+Even if we do become profitable, we may not be able to sustain or increase our profitability on a quarterly or annual basis

 Our ability to become profitable depends upon our ability to generate recurring revenues.
-Through September 30, 2023, we have received approximately \$23.0 million, consisting of receipts of non-dilutive cash payments from collaborators, sublicense revenue, including the \$5.0 million cash payment received under the AffaMed Agreement during the quarter ended September 30, 2020, approximately \$2.6 million of which remains recorded as deferred revenue at September 30, 2023, and research and development grant awards from the U.S. National Institute of Health (NIH).
 We have not yet commercialized any product or generated any revenues from product sales, and we do not know when, or if, we will generate any revenue from product sales.
-We do not expect to generate significant revenue unless and until we obtain marketing approval of, and begin to experience sales of our current and/or future CNS product candidate, or we enter into one or more development and commercialization agreements with respect our current CNS product candidates or one or more other future CNS product candidates.
+We do not expect to generate significant revenue unless and until we obtain marketing approval of, and begin to experience sales of, our current and/or future product candidate, or we enter into one or more development and commercialization agreements with respect our current product candidates or one or more other future product candidates.
 Our ability to generate recurring revenue depends on a number of factors, including, but not limited to, our ability to:

-- initiate and successfully complete nonclinical and clinical trials that meet their prescribed endpoints; - initiate and successfully complete all safety studies required to obtain U.S. and foreign marketing approval for our CNS product candidates; - timely complete and compose successful regulatory submissions such as NDAs or comparable documents for both the U.S. and foreign jurisdictions; - commercialize our CNS product candidates, if approved, by developing a sales force and/or entering into collaborations with third parties for sales and marketing capabilities; and - achieve market acceptance of our CNS product candidates in the medical community and with third-party payers.
+- initiate and successfully complete nonclinical and clinical trials that meet their prescribed endpoints; - initiate and successfully complete all safety studies required to obtain U.S. and foreign marketing approval for our product candidates; - timely complete and compose successful regulatory submissions such as NDAs or comparable documents for both the U.S. and foreign jurisdictions; - commercialize our product candidates, if approved, by developing a sales force and/or entering into collaborations with third parties for sales and marketing capabilities; and - achieve market acceptance of our product candidates in the medical community and with third-party payers.